 Oddly, this comes after Spectra film was reintroduced by Polaroid Originals after being MIA for a year.
 I recently reviewed the newest (and now last) iteration of the film, and found it pretty much the same as before.

 The Spectra line was my favorite affordable way to get into Polaroid photography.
 Cameras like the Spectra AF and Spectra System had lots of manual controls for flash, focus, and more, while also remaining cheap and plentiful.
 The larger frame also lent itself well to landscapes and portraits.

 If you have a working Spectra camera, you can still buy Polaroid Originals Spectra film.
 I’d recommend stockpiling it if you’re interested in shooting it in the future.
 Just make sure you keep you film in a fridge to make it last as long as possible.
-While supplies last you can pick it up directly at Polaroid Originals’ site.

 The email announcement is copied in full below: